 Martin Luther King Jr's Birthday is a day of honor and commemorative events at a variety of sites in Washington, DC.
 Martin Luther King Jr's Birthday is January 15th and is celebrated each year on the third Monday in January.
 In 1994, to further commemorate a man who lived his life in service to others, Congress transformed the Martin Luther King, Jr. holiday into a national day of community service.
 Here is a schedule of special events to honor this civil rights leader and to give local residents the opportunity to reach out to help those in need.

 Martin Luther King Memorial

 This weekend is a great time to visit the Memorial.
 National Park Service Rangers discuss King's role in the Civil Rights movement daily.
-On January 20, 2013, at 12 p.m. the National Park Service will host a wreathlaying service in observance of the birthday-anniversary for Dr. Martin Luther King, Jr.
+The National Park Service will host a wreathlaying service in observance of the birthday-anniversary for Dr. Martin Luther King, Jr.

 Martin Luther King Jr. Parade

 January 20, 2014, 11 a.m.
 Martin Luther King Jr. Ave SE and Milwaukee Place SE, Washington DC.
 The Anacostia parade/peacewalk includes the Ballou Marching Band and representatives from the area's Asian, Bolivian, Jamaican and African American communities.

 January 20, 2014, 6 p.m.
 John F. Kennedy Center for the Performing Arts.
 The Kennedy Center and Georgetown University host a musical celebration featuring the Let Freedom Ring Choir and other special guests honoring Martin Luther King Jr.'s legacy in a free Millennium Stage concert.
 Tickets are required and will be distributed the day of the event in front of the Concert Hall beginning at 5 p.m.